creative-tutorials/pickfriend/README.md

 ## Copyright

-Copyright © 2020 FYTEQ.
+Copyright © 2020 Pick.
 All rights reserved.

 ## Built with